andreas-31/cloud-devops-udacity/ha-web-app-ag/README.md

 ## Udacity High-Availability Website
+The repository contains the CloudFormation scripts and supporting files (shell scripts, network diagram) that were provided by Udacity or created by me for completing the project.

 ### Prerequisites before running the CloudFormation scripts
 1. The AWS user used for running the scripts must have permission to assign roles to resources, e.g. IAMFullAccess